Download a cheat sheet to see what goes in the recycle bin(PDF, 2MB)

-To be a GOOD SORT, make sure you have exactly the right things going into your recycling bin.
-You can recycle more than you probably think, but contamination is the biggest problem– putting the wrong things in your recycling bin can mean the rest of the contents get sent to landfill.
+To be a GOOD SORT, make sure you put exactly the right things into your recycling bin.
+Contamination is the biggest problem – putting the wrong things in can mean the entire contents gets sent to landfill.

-- Put all items in loose; plastic bags should never go in your recycling bin.
+- All items must go in loose; plastic bags must never go in your recycling bin.

 - Flatten boxes and cans so they take up less space.

-- Larger items of cardboard, rigid plastic and metals including whitegoods (up to 0.5m2) are accepted at no cost at our transfer stations.
+- Larger items of cardboard, rigid plastic and metals including whitegoods (up to 0.5m3) are accepted at no cost at our transfer stations.

 What's accepted in my recycling bin?